 The following represent the official policies and procedures for the course.
 Please review this information and discuss any questions with the professor as soon as possible.

-Class discussion, class hand-outs, posts on the class forum, emails to the student's WPI email account, and the course Web pages are avenues for official course communication.
+Class discussion, class hand-outs, emails to the student's WPI email account, and the course Web pages are avenues for official course communication.
 Students are responsible for any information distributed through any of these venues.

 The CS Department Documentation Format should be considered when programming.
 In general, code must be clean and organized.
 It must be appropriately commented as well.
 During project demonstrations, students may be graded on their ability to accurately describe what a code segment does, so students are well-advised to aim for clairity in their programming.